strong-type-systems/libregraphicsmeeting/README.md

 Transformations are not yet complete.

-The out directory contains code from runing the tool.
+The `docs` directory contains code from runing the tool. `docs` is chosen because it's the one name GitHub actions allows to serve a website directly from a subdirectory in a repository.

 ## Install